-When you curate content and let the author know by tagging them in your post, it opens the door of the opportunity to network with other industry experts.
+When you curate content and let the author know by tagging them in your post, it opens the door to the opportunity to network with other industry experts.
 You can reach out to them directly or send a DM.

 Besides credibility, crediting your source could be the start of a fruitful professional relationship between you and the author.

 Additionally, content curation can spark awareness about your brand.
 You won’t be limited to creating content from the ground up in order to build awareness about your brand.
-You can share other content on subjects connected to your brand to engage your audience.
+You can share other quality content on subjects connected to your brand to engage your audience.